Shao-Group/catfish-LP/README.md

 ```
 python mfd_optimization.py -i <input-file> -o <output-file> --heuristic <greedy-solution>
 ```
-where the required greedy solution can be transformed from the output file of *greedy-width* with the provied [script](script).
+where the required greedy solution can be transformed from the output file of *greedy-width* with the provided [script](scripts).